wp-plugins/page-slideshow/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/old-licenses/gpl-2.0

-Responsive & sortable slideshow for every page.
-CSS3 transitions.
+sortable, page based slideshow.

 == Description ==
-a slideshow for every page. easily choose the images in Wordpress-style (Media library).
-Includes Drag&Drop sorting.
-It also supports text/headlines.
-This plugin uses <a href="http://www.woothemes.com/flexslider/">flexslider</a> provided by woothemes
+a plugin that appends a slideshow (<a href="http://www.woothemes.com/flexslider/">flexslider</a> by woothemes) to every page. choose images in wordpress style. sortable. it also supports text/headlines.

 == Installation ==
+Just activate the plugin.
 In the current version the Slideshow appears at the top of the content ('the_content').

 Dependencies: jQuery && jQuery.ui (just sortables)